YNAB Review: Zero-Based Budgeting at Its Best

 Rule Two: Embrace Your True Expenses

 One of the most common budgeting mistakes people make is underestimating expenses.
-They’ll tally up things like mortgage/rent, utilities, loan payments, car insurance, gas, and an average grocery bill, but fail to plan for unexpected expenses.
+They’ll tally up things like mortgage/rent, utilities, gas, and an average grocery bill, but fail to plan for unexpected expenses.

 The thing is, most expenses aren’t that unexpected.
 If you own a car, you know there will be annual maintenance costs.
-If you have a pet, you know they may need vet care.
+If you have a pet, you know they will need veterinary care.

 Rule Two is about identifying the bigger “unexpected” expenses that wreak havoc on your budget and turning them into monthly expenses.
 Say you spent $600 on auto maintenance last year.
 That’s $50 a month.
 Build it into the budget.